dhk465/Guidia/README.md

 Leiningen will download and install all necessary libraries for a short moment.

 ```
-Chatbot=> If you want something more specific, tell me more what you wish.
+Guidia=> If you want something more specific, tell me more what you wish.
 User=> quit
-Chatbot=> Bye!
+Guidia=> Bye!
 ```
 The chatbot can be exited by certain keywords in [recog_phrases.json](https://github.com/dhk465/symbolic_comp_one/blob/master/src/ica/recog_phrases.json).